Carreau/jupytercon/jupytercon.md

 Kernels are processes managing user requests.
   - They are not limited to one language.
   - Implementation can be in a different language (metakernel, Xeus, ... )
-  - Implementation do not make full use of protocol
+  - Implementation does not make full use of protocol

 &nbsp;
 - Lots of protocol details we haven't seen here.